0glabs/0g-doc/docs/run-a-node/da-node.md

 ---
 While there are various approaches to running a DA (Data Availability) node, this guide outlines our recommended method and the necessary hardware specifications.
 DA Nodes perform the core functions of verifying, signing, and storing encoded blob data.

 To operate effectively, your DA signer needs to run a DA node to verify encoded blob data, sign it, and store it for future farming and rewards.
-Currently, to run a DA Node on Testnet, users must stake 10 A0GI tokens.
+Currently, to run a DA Node on Testnet, users must stake 10 OG tokens.
 These can be obtained through our [faucet](https://faucet.0g.ai/) or via rewards from running Storage Nodes or Validator Nodes.
 You can also reach out to our technical moderators on [Discord](https://discord.com/invite/0glabs).

 ## Hardware Requirements